bhargavg96/bhargavg96.github.io/_pages/about.md

   - /about.html
 ---

-I am a third year PhD in the School of Industrial Engineering specializing in machine learning and artificial intelligence at Purdue Univesity advised by [Dr. Vaneet Aggarwal] (https://www.linkedin.com/in/vaneet-aggarwal-12060952/).
+I am a third year PhD in the School of Industrial Engineering specializing in machine learning and artificial intelligence at Purdue Univesity advised by [Dr. Vaneet Aggarwal](https://www.linkedin.com/in/vaneet-aggarwal-12060952/).
 I received my Bachelor’s and Master's degree in Electrical Engineering from Indian Institute of Technology Kanpur in 2019.
 I was advised by [Dr. Ketan Rajawat](https://home.iitk.ac.in/~ketan/) at IIT Kanpur.
 Prior to joining Purdue, I worked for an year and half as a Quantitative Developer at JP Morgan Chase & Co.
 At JPMChase, I was part of the Wholesale Credit portfolio model implementation team, and my work was focused on development of statistical loss forecasting models for CRE, CMBS Loan portfolios.